 -cover the costs of re-establishing the market garden on the new site

--and enable us to run volunteer sessions
+-and enable us to run volunteer sessions for the local community

 We know we can do it, now we need you!
 Support us to grow and share our crowdfund!